justin2004/weblog/DRAFTS/1G/README.md

 The data modeling choices are hard enough so why complicate things by adding implementation choices?

-Now let's look at the implementation choices that were made and see what the cost of those choices is.
+Now let's look at the implementation choices that were made in [this](https://github.com/covidgraph/data_cord19) project and see what the cost of those choices is.

 1) Assertion: The paper is a type of "Paper"
     - Implementation: node label "Paper"